ypg-data/sbt-databricks/README.md

 // Whether to restart the clusters everytime a new version is uploaded to Databricks Cloud dbcRestartOnAttach := // Default true

+// The context/command language that will be employed when dbcExecuteCommand
+// is called
+dbcExecutionLanguage := // Type DBCExecutionLanguage -> see sbtdatabricks/util/
 ```

 Tests